Interactive Cosmic Ray Removal in Single and Multiple Equivalent Exposures#

 • 2D interpolation using a plane (degree 1)

-• the values determined by L.A.Cosmic, PyCosmic or deepCR
+• the values determined by L.A.Cosmic, PyCosmic, or deepCR

 • the values computed using the maskfill method described by [van Dokkum and Pasha, 2024]